Warning

 Section 23 – Address of school or regional education office

 Section 24 – If you lived in Spain previously and have a NIE, put it in.
-If not, leave it N/A.
+If not, leave it N/A. (At your visa appointment, they may want to see the passport that contains the old Spanish visa.)

 Section 25 – If you lived in Spain previously and have a NIE, write the date of issuance.
 If not, leave it N/A.